Living Steel: Combat

 Combat is broken down into 2-second segments.
 Players choose which combat actions to assign to movement and firing.
 If the target is hit, further die rolls indicate the location of the hit and how much damage was done.

 Publication history

-Designer Barry Nakazono originally titled this role-playing game Rhand, but then retitled it Living Steel.
-He used a simplified version of Leading Edge's Phoenix Command game system for the game.
+In 1986, Leading Edge Games published the extremely complex military role-playing game Phoenix Command.
+The following year, designer Barry Nakazono designed a science-fiction role-playing game that used a simplified version of the Phoenix Command rules.
+He originally titled it Rhand, but then retitled it Living Steel.
 The rules were presented first as a boxed set in 1987 with illustrations and graphic design by Jon Conrad, Toni Dennis, Steve Huston, Scott Miller, and Maggie Parrand.
 The product was republished in a single hardbound book in 1988.

 In 1994, Leading Edge released a set of 25 mm metal miniatures that could be used with the game.
 The company went out of business shortly afterwards.